 - King's Arms Tavern: Fine dining restaurant that specializes in prime beef, pork, and lamb

-While visiting Williamsburg, be sure to visit Christmas Town at Busch Gardens.
+While visiting Williamsburg, also visit Christmas Town at Busch Gardens.
 The amusement park is transformed into a Christmas wonderland, combining an immersive holiday experience with one-of-a-kind shopping and dining opportunities, all-new holiday shows, and a spectacular light-dancing Christmas tree.